 And sometimes, we don’t even realize that we’re helping them with the task!

-For example, something as simple as holding the paper still while a child cuts… or keeping a container still so they can remove the lid… interferes with their bilateral coordination.
+For example, something as simple as holding the paper still while a child cuts, or keeping a container still so they can remove the lid actually interferes with the development of bilateral coordination.

-Moreover, providing assistance with a task that seems tricky for a kiddo, actually prevents the child from problem solving, adjusting motor movements and learning from each step of the task.
+Moreover, providing assistance with a task that seems tricky for a kiddo, actually prevents the child from problem solving, adjusting motor movements needed for the task, and learning from each step of the task.

-The more kiddos can feel and problem solve independently, the better it is for brain development!
+The more children can use their bodies and problem solve independently, the better it is for brain development!

 Related Posts with More Skill Building Occupational Therapy Activities for Kids

-How to Promote Grasp Development with 5 Types of Activities – easy ways to improve fine motor skills for grasping… without using a drawing tool!
+How to Promote Pencil Grasp Development – easy ways to improve fine motor skills for grasping without using a drawing tool!

-An Easy Visual Motor Activity Using Magnets – this post also shows a fun way to incorporate bilateral integration into learning tasks.
-(Plus many other skills needed for learning!)
+An Easy Visual Motor Activity Using Magnets – this post shares a kid-favorite, fun way to incorporate bilateral integration into learning tasks.

 Simple DIY Math Manipulatives for Tactile and Kinesthetic Learning – use household items for math manipulatives to help develop fine motor skills.